 Well, Joe and I did, in September 2008.
 We actually went one other time, which was probably in the late 1990s or early 2000s (I can’t find our pictures to confirm – I suspect they still need to convert to digital), and the food was really good.
 But when we went in ’08, it was “OK at best.”
 So, unfortunately, are our photos of the visit with a circa 2008 camera:

 Jim Hill wrote a report on his visit to Encounter in 2012, about a year and a half before it closed.
 His description and better-than-my pictures of the restaurant can be found here.

 And finally, there are a few YouTube videos that give the restaurant justice:

 Encounter, which was once described as, “The kinda place George Jetson, James Bond and Barbarella could drink together,” was open from 1997 to late 2013.
-Although the U.S.O. took over part of the lower half of the structure in 2018, the restaurant remains closed (although the Observation Level is open on Saturdays and Sundays).
+Although the U.S.O. took over part of the lower half of the structure in 2018, the restaurant remains closed.
 So the next time you’re at L.A.X. and look at the Theme Building, remember that Disney Imagineers had a hand in what the interior looked like.
 Fingers crossed that another public space will reopen there soon and maintain WDI’s design so future generations can see and appreciate it.

 This post first appeared on Your Mileage May Vary